Particular/docs.particular.net/transports/transactions_scope-options_core_[6,8).partial.md

 The following options for transaction scopes used during message processing can be configured.

+> [!NOTE]
-NOTE: The isolation level and timeout for transaction scopes are also configured at the transport level.
+> The isolation level and timeout for transaction scopes are also configured at the transport level.

 ### Isolation level